project-feynman/v3/README.md

 **Solution**
 ExplainMIT is a website where helping one person is no different than helping everyone - because all explanations can be archived and reused.

-## How to contribute
-1. Choose a task on [Trello](https://trello.com/b/2VdWvqBJ/explainmit) such as "Fix bug X"
-2. Create a new branch called X
-3. Use the [documentation](/documentation) folder on this repository and collaborate with us on [Discord](https://discord.gg/dypDkaq) and [ExplainMIT](https://explain.mit.edu/ExplainMIT%20Team/questions)
-3. When you finish coding, create a Pull Request and await a code review
-4. Voila!

 ## Current contributors
 Current Team (photos incoming):
 Harry Liu, Prabhakar Kafle, Lujing Cen, Samir Droubi, Winston Fey, Elton Lin,